gauderkd/bleak/README.md

 - Different hover effect for Featured posts
 - Social Icons (from [Font Awesome](http://fontawesome.io/icons/)) with hover effects
 - Increased excerpt length
-- Added Author bios to bottom of Post Pages
+- Author bios at bottom of Post Pages (similar to Casper theme)
-- Added Author image to top of Post Page meta bar

 [Click here to see the theme in action](http://www.fdraconis.com/)